 I’m here to make the case for a tear-jerker campaign.

 But it’s a delicate balance.
-Going the tear-jerker route can quickly start to feel overly “preachy” or like a guilt trip to your donor.
+Going the tear-jerker route can quickly feel overly “preachy” or like a guilt trip to your donor.
 That’s not what we’re going for.

 I think the best way to do that is by looking at a successful example of a nonprofit that knows how to get an emotional response and breaking down exactly what makes it so effective.

-Attendees of our webinars know that I’m more than a little obsessed with the team at Clearwater Marine Aquarium.
+Attendees of our webinars know I’m somewhat obsessed with the team at Clearwater Marine Aquarium.
 They’re just so damn good at launching campaigns to their online audience.
 They seem to crush it every time!

-The reason they’ve been successful is that they’ve cultivated a strong relationship with their audience.
+They’ve been successful because they’ve cultivated a strong relationship with their audience.
 They know exactly what motivates them and how to trigger action.

 And they know exactly how to make them cry.